Sinhalese monarchy: Origin

 Paranavithana hypothesised that the earliest Sinhalese kings may have actually been these elected common leaders called Gamani.
 This theory is supported through statements in the Mahavamsa-Tika.
 As each were elected, there were nothing to stop from the gamani's son to succeed his father, should he be good enough.
 Thus the principle of hereditary leadership would gradually be established and the position would soon possess powers equal to that of a king.
 However, the pomp and paraphernalia of kinship was probably absent.

 As according to Indian belief, at the time, to be acknowledged as a sovereign it was necessary to have an abhiṣeka ceremony, a consecration rite which the settlers could not do on their own.
 It has become clear that before Devanampiya Tissa of Anuradhapura, the Sinhalese monarchs did not have an abhiṣeka ceremony performed on them, leaving the reasonable conclusion that the monarchs before Devanampiya Tissa were instead popular sanctioned leaders.
 This is also supported by the fact that the writer of the Mahavamsa lived in a time where the main form of government was a monarchy, and so it was natural to assume that whenever a ruler was mentioned, it was a king with the paraphernalia of royalty attributed to him.

-Paranavithana argues that Maurayan Emperor Ashoka introduced the institution of kingship to the Sinhalese people.
+Paranavithana argues that Mauryan Emperor Ashoka introduced the institution of kingship to the Sinhalese people.
 The title Devanampiya ("Beloved of The Gods"), a Maurayan royal title assumed by Tissa, who later became Devanampiya Tissa, and his successors for two hundred years after him.